meinside/gmn/README.md

 # generate with a text prompt and a file
 $ gmn -p "summarize this csv file" -f "~/files/mydata.csv"

+# generate with a text prompt which includes urls in it
+#
+# (set `replace_http_urls_in_prompt` to true)
+$ gmn -p "what's the current price of bitcoin in USD? check from here: https://api.coincap.io/v2/assets"
 ```

 ## License